Review: MOPE (2019) – Toronto True Crime Film Festival

 Mope is apparently a term used to describe the porn industry’s wannabes.
 The guys who don’t quite have what it takes, but are willing to be exploited for the chance to get their break.
 It’s also the debut feature by Lucas Heyne, a film that starts out feeling like Boogie Nights before turning much darker.
 It’s also a rare case of a film “based on true events” that actually is based on true events.

 Steve Driver (Nathan Stewart-Jarrett, The Kid Who Would Be King) and Tom Dong (Kelly Sry, Shark Night) are best friends and mopes.
 Tom designs websites for the porn industry.
 Steve works as a janitor at the studio in return for a place to stay and the occasional bit part.

-Mope is a buddy comedy, but of a very darkly humored variety.
+Mope is a buddy comedy but of a very darkly humorous variety.
 It’s also a serious look at what happens when someone with obvious mental issues is exploited rather than given the help they need.
 And, perhaps inevitably, it’s another expose of the porn industry.
-It’s centered around two excellent performances by Nathan Stewart-Jarrett and Kelly Sry.
+It’s centred around two excellent performances by Nathan Stewart-Jarrett and Kelly Sry.

 Mope is on the festival circuit, including a screening at the Toronto True Crime Film Festival.
 You can check for other screenings on its Facebook page.